The New Rules of Social Media Marketing in 2026

 Increases reach and awareness

-Building a presence on social media means engaging with your audience, creating shareable content, and reaching out to a broader audience.
-You can also use influencer marketing to amplify your content and tap into pre-built communities.
+Building a social media presence means engaging with your online audience, creating shareable and engaging content, and showing up consistently across social media platforms to reach a large audience.
+You can also use influencer marketing to amplify brand content and tap into niche communities and pre-built audiences.

 Thomas Frank, a productivity creator, started blogging back in 2010 and launched his YouTube channel in 2012.
 Eventually, he built a strong community by promoting his blogs through social media and guest posting.